Storm can’t contain Mystics’ sharp shooting in first loss of season

 However, Atkins put the game away with a dagger three-pointer on the wing after being fouled.
 Her ensuing free throw pushed Washington ahead 78-62 at the 4:21 mark and the Storm never threatened again.

 “Sometimes that’s the way a game goes,” Kloppenburg said.
-“I just didn’t feel like our starters tonight came out with a lot of energy in general. … Actually we played them even in the second half numberswise wise.
+“I just didn’t feel like our starters tonight came out with a lot of energy in general. … Actually we played them even in the second half numberswise.
 We just got into such a big hole that it’s difficult to climb out of against good teams.”

 Both teams scored 39 points in the second half, but the more relevant statistic is the disparity in three-point shooting.
 Washington converted 15 of 32 shots behind the arc while Seattle was 5 of 25 from downtown.